Rene Goulet: Professional wrestling career

-He was in the first WWF match ever televised on the USA Network, with his opponent being Tito Santana.
-Goulet was well known as a very dependable wrestler who could always be trusted to have a good match.
+Goulet was in the first WWF match ever televised on the USA Network, with his opponent being Tito Santana.
+Goulet was known as a very dependable wrestler who could always be trusted to have a good match.
 As a result, he was often selected to have matches with rookie wrestlers so he could carry the match.
 The list of wrestlers who had either had their first match or one of their first matches against Goulet includes Ric Flair, Chris Taylor, the Iron Sheik, Jim Brunzell, Greg Gagne and Ken Patera.
 He was the subject of a full-page photo in the third issue of People Magazine of March 11, 1974.
 The photo was taken of Bédard in a bear hug from Chris Taylor in Taylor's first professional match.
 While in the AWA in the early 1980s he was known as "Sgt.
-Jacques Goulet" and used a claw hold he called "le scorpion".
-He was known for wearing a glove on just one hand, sometimes wearing a fancy glove from the locker room then changing to a more work-glove at the start of the match.
+Jacques Goulet" and used a claw hold he called "Le Scorpion".
+He was known for wearing a glove on just one hand, sometimes wearing a fancy glove from the locker room then changing to a workglove at the start of the match.
 By then he eventually settled to Charlotte, North Carolina.

 Goulet found himself brought into a variety of territories in North America as well as promotions from around the world.
 Goulet worked in Europe, Australia, and Japan, working in singles and tag team competition.
-In Japan, he teamed with Andre the Giant (one of his long time friends) to win the New Japan World Tag League in 1981.
-Goulet wrestled regularly until 1986, and he competed in a legends battle royal in the Meadowlands in 1987.
+In Japan, he teamed with Andre the Giant (one of his long time friends) to win the New Japan Pro-Wrestling World Tag League in 1981.
+Goulet wrestled regularly until 1986, and he competed in a legends battle royal in the Meadowlands Arena in 1987.
 He worked as a road agent for the WWF until 1997 and could frequently be seen coming to the ring to maintain control when wrestlers got into fights.
-He had a recurring role in the classic wrestling show, TNT, as the host of "Cafe Rene".
-Goulet was involved in one of wrestling’s biggest angles when he, Tony Garea, Blackjack Lanza, and other road agents fought furiously to save The Ultimate Warrior when he was locked in a coffin by The Undertaker.
+He had a recurring role in the classic wrestling show, Tuesday Night Titans, as the host of "Cafe Rene".
+Goulet was involved in one of wrestling's biggest angles when he, Tony Garea, Blackjack Lanza, and other road agents fought furiously to save The Ultimate Warrior when he was locked in a coffin by The Undertaker.